Virginia BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Looking to use BetMGM to make a wager?
-Signing up is simple.
+Wanting to use BetMGM to make a wager?
+Signing up is easy.
 Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will walk you through the sign-up process.
+Then follow our link, and the BetMGM site or app will take you through the sign-up process.

-Wanting to put money on one of today's games but aren't sure how to get started?
-Here's a quick primer.
-Some of the most common betting types include the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-It's that easy!
-If the team you picked does bring home the win, and you bet $10 on odds of -110, you'd get $19 back in your pocket.

-While it can be a bit more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.
+While it can be a bit more complicated, betting against the point spread can offer a larger payout in certain situations.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the wager.

-Wagering on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the game.
+Seeking a simpler way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the conclusion of the game will be higher or lower than the set "total."
+That's all there is to it.

 Games in Virginia Today